demidko/timecobot/README.md

 1. Each features user accumulates time.
 Minute by minute, hour by hour.
 1. Time can be passed on to other people.
 1. The accumulated time can be used to block another user.
    User will remain in the chat, but he will not be able to write anything.
 1. Time can be used to ransom the user from the ban.
 1. Time can be used to pin messages.

 ## Usage

-To start using the system, just add [`@timecobot`](https://t.me/timecobot) to the group with admin rights (or join the [`@timecochat`](https://t.me/timecochat)).
+To start using the system, just add [`@timecobot`](https://t.me/timecobot) to the group with admin rights.
 Bot understands spoken language (english and russian).
 Experiment!

 ### Check yourself status